 It’s vital to talk with your guide or captain as soon as you book your outing.
 It’s the best way to establish your expectations and see if you’re both on the same page.
 Here are some basic questions you can ask yourself when booking:

-- What’s the most important thing for me – time spent on the water or targeting game fish?
+- What do I want to get out of this charter – time spent on the water or targeting game fish?

 - What fish do I want to target?